AllskyTeam/allsky/README.md

 <details><summary>Click here</summary>

 &nbsp;
-PatriotAstro created a [video](https://www.youtube.com/watch?v=j9xHsST2EeY) describing the installation steps below.
-Feel free to check it out.
+PatriotAstro has a great [video](https://www.youtube.com/watch?v=7TGpGz5SeVI) that describes the Allsky software and the installation steps below.
+We suggest viewing it before installing the software.
 Another [video](https://www.youtube.com/watch?v=y6EFfLo4XxE) covers the installation on a Raspberry Pi Zero with both ZWO and RPiHQ cameras.

 You will need to install the Raspbian Operating System on your Raspberry Pi.
 Follow [this link](https://www.raspberrypi.org/documentation/installation/installing-images/) for information on how to do it.